fontsource/fontsource/registry/README.md

 - Each provider owns its directory; Google generation never changes Fontsource records.
 - Removed Google families remain buildable but are marked `deprecated`.
+- Replaced families retain their own sources; `replacedBy` recommends an active successor and never aliases its binaries.
 - `github` provenance can recover a missing source from an exact commit;
   `registry` provenance requires the source to be promoted to R2 first.
 - Package policy is reviewed registry state, not derived from legacy catalogs.